Mathematical Methods for the Physical Sciences

 - be able to understand and solve multidisciplinary application problems using mathematical methods;

-- demonstrate ability to present their results in a written report.
+- demonstrate ability to cover a topic independently and present their results in a written report.